-See the systemctl man page for details of other systemctl command line options.
+See the systematl man page for details of other systematl command line options.

 Enable the service

 We've seen how to start the service manually, but now we need to "enable" it so that it starts automatically at boot time.